 Retirees only: Your coverage can be terminated because you:

-Contact your benefits/payroll/personnel office or ETF for the date coverage will end.
+Active employees should contact their benefits/payroll/personnel office, retirees should contact ETF for the date coverage will end.

 When your employer's participation ends in this program, coverage will cease for all participants.
 This includes retirees, survivors and those who have continuation coverage.
 If the employer obtains group health insurance from another carrier, ask the employer if the new carrier will provide coverage for retirees, survivors and continuants.